Original Research Open Access Logo

 Authors' Contributions

 Zuliana Ridzwan designed the experiment, conducted primary literature search, carried out pancreatic lipase and alpha-glucosidase inhibitory assay and drafted the manuscript.
 Nurzalina Abdul Karim Khan was the project leader who supervised the research and managed the grant sponsorship.
 Insathe Mohd Ali carried out total phenolics and total flavonoids determining assays.
-Mohd Dayoob carried out the extraction of Hibiscus sabdariffa calyx.
+Mohd Dayoob carried out the extraction of calyx.
 Shahad Hussein conducted antioxidant assay.

 Acknowledgments